surbina/realtime-notes/README.md

 - NodeJS v16.15.1
 - NPM 8.11.0

-Be sure to use a compatible version when running it
+Be sure to use a compatible version when running it.

 ## Set up instructions